dcefram/blog/content/posts/a-dark-alley/index.md

 ### Side effects

-There are times that I succumb to negative thoughts whenever I'm in a situation where I *have* to figure out how to help my parents and my brother.
+There are times that I succumb to negative thoughts whenever I'm in a situation where I *have* to figure out how to help my parents or my brother.

 Looking into myself deeper, it all stems from the fact that I grew up living under the shadow of my brother, the feeling of always being the "other boy".